 - Anything else you spent on your car

 Fourth, you multiply the total by the 50% that you used the car for business.

 - Example 2: You spent $10,000 on your vehicle.
 You can deduct $5,000 ($10,000 x .50 = $5,000).

 In the two examples above, the standard mileage rate yielded the larger deduction.
 It was also much easier to calculate.
 But if you paid for a major repair or drove fewer miles, the actual expenses method might yield a larger deduction.

 Note: You might be able to deduct part of the interest you paid on your car loan (the percentage that you used the car for business) on your Schedule C. You also might be able to deduct the business percentage of the personal property taxes you paid on your vehicle.

 Generally, you're allowed to deduct 50% of the total expenses of any business-related meal.
-Keep in mind, you must keep careful records so you can identify the business purpose of any entertainment or meal for the expenses to be deductible.
+Keep in mind, you need keep careful records so you can identify the business purpose of any meals for the expenses to be deductible.

 - A tax-deductible meal typically is with a client or other business contact.

 - You should note on the receipts the name of the person you were with and the business purpose of the meeting.

 - Save these annotated receipts along your other tax records.